This year’s Art and Science in the Woods program is

 Art & Science in the Woods Staff

 Program Coordinator……………Sharon Obery

 Site/Program Dir./Naturalist..Brett Root Ericksen

-Art & Science in the Woods Instructors 2013
+Art & Science in the Woods Instructors 2014

 Tom Brown III

 BS, ISU, Art Ed & Studio Art.
 Doug is a second generation, professional fine arts printmaker.
 Studied and apprenticed with his father, Master Printer Robert DePauw.
 Currently has his own studio near Metamora, IL.